zafarale/codentech/docs/index.md

 Just like humans use languages (like English, Spanish, or Mandarin) to share ideas and instructions, we use programming languages to communicate with computers.
 A programming language provides a structured way to give commands (communicate | prompt) to a computer.

-### Programsas vehicle of idea
+### Programs as vehicle of idea

-A program is essentially a detailed list of instructions, written in a specific programming language, that instructs a computer exactly, what to do, step by step ([algorithm](./algorithms.md)).
+A program is essentially a detailed list of instructions, written in a specific programming language, that instructs a computer exactly what to do, step by step ([algorithm](./algorithms/index.md)).

 The computer then [executes](./von-neuman.md) these instructions to achieve a desired outcome, whether it's displaying a webpage, calculating complex equations, or playing your favorite game.